phunkren/design-system-prototype/README.md

 - Since you cannot derive any meaningful properties from the design, is there any real benefit to seeing this alongside the story?

 ### Composition: Referencing local storybooks
 - it looks like the order of the run commands matters.
 - to display other storybooks you have to run them before the main storybook, otherwise they show as infinitely loading
-- is there any real benefit to having this, as opposed ot having multiple tabs open?
+- is there any real benefit to having this, as opposed to having multiple tabs open?

 ### Composition: Referencing deployed Storybooks
 - Deployed Storybooks on Netlify are showing as errors (looks like a CORS error to retrieve the stories.json files)
+- Deployed errors fixed by adding `Access-Control-Allow-Origin = "*"` rule in netlify.toml files

 ### HMR